p2-inc/phasetwo-docs/blog/2026-09-16-keycloak-2674-released.md

 | 26.5 | 26.5.7 | 26.5.7 (April) | **none** | — |
 | 26.4 | 26.4.7 (Dec 2025) | 26.4.16 (7 Sep) | five — **not** CVE-2026-90997 | `quay.io/phasetwo/keycloak:26.4.16` |

 Keycloak tags backports without publishing a GitHub release, so 26.6.7 and 26.4.16 exist and carry five of these six fixes even though nothing announced them — we publish [container images](/extensions/containers/) for both.
 The row-count fix landed on 15 September, after those tags were cut, so it is on 26.7 only.
-That branch is also the only one with stateless mode: there is no stateless-mode code in the 26.6.7 or 26.4.16 trees, which is consistent with 26.6 and 26.4 being out of scope for CVE-2026-90997 rather than unfixed.
+That branch is also the only one with stateless mode: there is no stateless-mode code in the 26.6.7 or 26.4.16 trees.
+The late advisory settles it — GHSA-xpwp-2pcm-8xq3 is the one here that does publish a range, `>= 26.7.0, < 26.7.4` on `org.keycloak:keycloak-model-jpa`, so 26.6 and 26.4 are out of scope rather than unfixed.

 **If you are on 26.5, there is no patch and there will not be one.** Upstream has moved the branch to `archive/release/26.5`; `release/26.4`, `release/26.6` and `release/26.7` are the live ones.
 Plan the move to 26.7.